-Peperomia Pepperspot care doesn’t prefer a strong sun exposure.
+Peperomia Pepperspot Care doesn’t prefer strong sun exposure.
 However, you still have to give it plenty of bright shade and preferably some sun in the mornings or evenings.
 This plant does well by a sunny east window or a west window spot both in summers and certainly in winters.

 Don’t grow Peperomia Pepperspot in dark shaded places or it loses color in the leaves.

-Many believe peperomias like the Peperomia Pepperspot are succulents and so they need less watering.
-In my own experience, they do have some drought tolerance but they do better with consistent moisture.
+Many believe peperomias like the Peperomia Pepperspot are succulents so they need less watering.
+In my own experience, they do have some drought tolerance, but they do better with consistent moisture.

 Peperomia Pepperspot care requires tropical to subtropical warmth.
 They will thrive in average temperatures throughout the year but won’t tolerate extremes.
 Give them a range between 65° – 75ºF (18° – 24°C) to really thrive and get that big bushy honeycomb appearance.

 Peperomia Pepperspot can’t handle frost in the least.
-In my experience, it perishes swiftly at the first frost reducing to slush.
-Bring them indoors as soon as the temperature touches 59°F (15°C) if you want to plant to survive.
+In my experience, it perishes swiftly at the first frost, reducing to slush.
+Bring them indoors when the temperature touches 59°F (15°C) if you want the plant to survive.

 I would imagine Peperomia Pepperspot care needs humidity.
 After all, it is an Amazonian rainforest dweller where the air is damp and muggy all year round.